swooby/alfred.2017/README.md

   * https://github.com/frogermcs/Google-Actions-Java-SDK
 * http://stackoverflow.com/questions/41410211/how-to-open-maps-and-calls-using-action-recognize-speech
 * Add ability to go in to Debug Mode
-* Optimize the Volume Observer?
 * Have Android debugging/charging parser add/remove announce charger stat (and remove ChargePortListener?)
-* Not getting told when BT headset disconnected?
 * Media Button Controller or Notification Action to repeat last speech or specifically Song info.
   Maybe to also just enable/disable Profile?
 * Bluetooth controls to like/add song or start new station from song
 * Notification bottom text should indicate Notification Listener status
-* Option to speak volume only when screen off
-* Better queueing of Notification processing to only process the next one after the current one finishes speaking
+* Better queueing of Notification processing to only process/speak the next one after the current one finishes speaking
 * DEBUG mode to better catch broken parsers
   * Notify parsers that don't have app installed
   * Shortcut/Action to install app
   * Listener for when app is updated
   * Extract resource from app and mock a notification to see if it still works.
 * Log notification content to location
-* Screen unlock listener
 * Widget that allows shortcut of another name
 * FooTTSBuilder equals and cache to not say if recently spoken
 * Notification controls to disable/enable/snooze/etc